Lenses for SLR and DSLR cameras: Aperture and depth of field

 The aperture of a lens is the opening that regulates the amount of light that passes through the lens.
 It is controlled by a diaphragm inside the lens, which is in turn controlled either manually or by the exposure circuitry in the camera body.

-The relative aperture is specified as an f-number, the ratio of the lens focal length to its effective aperture diameter.
+The relative aperture is specified as an f-number, the ratio of the lens focal length to the diameter of its effective aperture.
 A small f-number like 2.0 indicates a large aperture (more light passes through), while a large f-number like 22 indicates a small aperture (little light passes through).
 Aperture settings are usually not continuously variable; instead, the diaphragm has typically 5–10 discrete settings.
-The normal "full-stop" f-number scale for modern lenses is as follows: 1, 1.4, 2, 2.8, 4, 5.6, 8, 11, 16, 22, 32, but many lenses also allow setting it to half-stop or third-stop increments.
+The normal "full-stop" f-number scale for modern lenses represents a halving of the light admitted by the preceding stop; since the square of the diameter is directly proportional to the area (light admitted), the scale is as follows: 1, 1.4, 2, 2.8, 4, 5.6, 8, 11, 16, 22, 32, but many lenses also allow setting it to half-stop or third-stop increments.
 A "slow" lens (one that is not capable of passing a lot of light through) might have a maximum aperture from 5.6 to 11, while a "fast" lens (one that can pass more light through) might have a maximum aperture from 1 to 4.
 Fast lenses are, by definition, larger than slow lenses (for comparable focal length), and typically cost more.